habitry/medium_posts/_1000words_leaderboards.md

 Make competing more about playing with others rather than being top dog.
 For example, show your users how pursuing their individual goals helps other people on their team (Grant, 2012).
 This supports relatedness because it encourages users to work with each other rather than against each other.

 Nike+ comes close to pulling this off when they say, "With group goals, you can get to green together."
 But then they pit competence against relatedness by saying, "Or compete individually for the top slot on the leaderboard."
-They could fix this by saying something like, "Or focus on improving your personal score."
+They could fix this by saying something like, "Or focus on improving your personal score", instead.

 ![Nike+ Leaderboard](https://prod-university-library.s3.amazonaws.com/uploads/example/image/10/Leaderboard_from_Nike_.png)